If so, do you know if any of your medications might be increasing your risk for falls?

 But if you’ve been concerned about falls for yourself, or for an older loved one, you don’t want to be using a medication linked to falls unless you and your doctor have thought things through.

-So take a good list at this list, and take a good look at the medications in your medicine cabinet.
+So take a good look at this list, and take a good look at the medications in your medicine cabinet.
 Make note of which ones should be discussed with your healthcare team.
 And then call your clinician and tell them you’d like to discuss your need for these medications.

 By taking these steps, you’ll be in a much better position to benefit from medication review as part of your fall prevention plan.